alipanahroshad-oss/email-politeness-corpus/README.md

 - Official train/validation/test splits
 - Validation analyses of the generated corpus
 - Oracle analysis using gold Face Act annotations
+- Misaligned PredFA ablation analysis
+- Saved evaluation artifacts for exact reproduction of the reported oracle and misaligned results

 ---